 The reward is worth it!

-Here is a rundown of how we successfully rented a car in Mexico and drove it to Guatemala and back again.
+Here is a rundown of how we rented a car in Mexico and drove it to Guatemala and back again.

 What to do before you go: